 and fluid escapes to the surface.

-Independent utility: A test to determine what constitutes a single and complete project in the Corps regulatory program.
+Independent utility: A test to determine what constitutes a single and complete non-linear project in the Corps regulatory program.
 A project is considered to have independent utility if it would be constructed absent the construction of other projects in the project area.
 Portions of a multi-phase project that depend upon other phases of the project do not have independent utility.
 Phases of a project that would be constructed even if the other phases were not built can be considered as separate single and complete projects with independent utility.

+Indirect effects: See “Direct, indirect, secondary, and cumulative effects.”

 Individual Permit: A Department of the Army authorization that is issued following a case-by-case evaluation of a specific structure or work in accordance with the procedures of 33 CFR 322, or a specific project involving the proposed discharge(s) in accordance with the procedures of 33 CFR 323, and in accordance with the procedures of 33 CFR 325 and a determination that the proposed discharge is in the public interest pursuant to 33 CFR 320.

 Loss of waters of the U.S.: Waters of the U.S. that are permanently adversely affected by filling, flooding, excavation, or drainage because of the regulated activity.
 Permanent adverse effects include permanent discharges of dredged or fill material that change an aquatic area to dry land, increase the bottom elevation of a waterbody, or change the use of a waterbody.
 The acreage of loss of waters of the U.S. is a threshold measurement of the impact to jurisdictional waters for determining whether a project may qualify for a particular activity; it is not a net threshold that is calculated after considering compensatory mitigation that may be used to offset losses of aquatic functions and services.
 The loss of stream bed includes the linear feet of stream bed that is filled or excavated.
-Waters of the U.S. temporarily filled, flooded, excavated, or drained, but restored to pre-construction contours and elevations after construction, are not included in the measurement of loss of waters of the U.S. Impacts resulting from activities eligible for exemptions under Section 404(f) of the Clean Water Act are not considered when calculating the loss of waters of the U.S.
+Waters of the U.S. temporarily filled, flooded, excavated, or drained, but restored to pre-construction contours and elevations after construction, are not included in the measurement of loss of waters of the U.S. Impacts resulting from activities eligible for exemptions under Section 404(f) of the CWA are not considered when calculating the loss of waters of the U.S.

 Maintenance: Regulations on maintenance are provided at 33 CFR 323.4.
 The following definitions are applicable: